Greater Pittsburgh

 EXPLORATIONS: AN INTERACTIVE BUS KIOSK

-I, as well as many of the food bank employees, admired the interactive bus kiosk idea.
-As a physical + digital solution, it well fit the needs of both the non tech-savvy clients and the Greater Pittsburgh Community Food Bank.
+Many of the food bank employees and I admired the interactive bus kiosk idea.
+As a physical + digital solution, it well fit the needs of both non tech-savvy clients and the Greater Pittsburgh Community Food Bank.
 Although we weren’t able to design the kiosk due to implementation issues, I tried exploring some design options in my personal time.

 foodbankbuskioskimage.png